mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 }
 ```

 And voilá, our worries about attachment are a thing of the past.
-We can provide some actor-level utilities for these functions (leaving that up to you) and once exposed to blueprint we get:
+Once exposed to blueprint we get:

 ![Blueprint sword attachment offset socket automatic]({{ '/assets/images/posts/static-mesh-sockets/blueprint-sword-attachment-offset-socket-automatic.png' | relative_url }})